kangaroo-eating-carrots/kangaroo-eating-carrots/README.md

 ## Hi there 👋

-🌱 I’m a newbie in the "Hello World"
+🌱 I’m a newbie in the "Hello World".

 🤔 You can see more information from <a href="https://kangaroo-eating-carrots.github.io/Profile-Website/" target="_blank">my personal profile website </a>
 </br>